daennyme/Tinymce-mathjax-formula-editor/README.md

 		lib: "plugins/MathJax-master/es5/tex-mml-chtml.js",
 	}
 	```
-- Remove 'mathjax' from the code below if you want to exclude the 'Equation' option from the TinyMCE toolbar.
+- Remove `mathjax` from the code below to exclude the `Equation` option from the TinyMCE toolbar.
 Note that this feature is part of the `tinymce-mathjax-master` plugin and removing it will not stop the plugin from working
 	```javascript
 	toolbar: 'formula code mathjax'
 	```